Queue API | fal.ai Reference

-For requests that take longer than several seconds, as it is usually the case with AI applications, we have built a queue system.
+For requests that take longer than several seconds, as it is usually the case with AI models, we provide a queue system.

 Queue endpoints